nopnop2002/Arduino-STM32-CAN/stm32f103/README.md

 The original uses PB8 and PB9 as CAN ports.
 In this example, you can select the CAN port.

+- CAN Timing
+The original uses a fixed value regardless of clock frequency.
+In this example, we calculate the timing depending on the clock frequency.

 # Remap CAN port

 CAN_RX mapped to PA11, CAN_TX mapped to PA12